LmCastelli/Wordie/README.md

 # Hello! #

 This is a Wordle clone I created to mimic the original!
-The game is fully functioning, the only changes that can be made at this point are styling and better sorting the game into different files to make it look a little cleaner *And forcing answers to be exactly 5 letters long*.
+The game is fully functioning, the only changes that can be made at this point are styling and better sorting the game into different files to make it look a little cleaner.
 Below will be the instructions for those who have not played, the two api's I utilize, and reasoning as to why I did some of the things I did.

 ### `npm start` ###

 Runs in localhost:3000
-Reloading the page or hitting the Restart button will start a new game with a new word
+Reloading the page or hitting the Restart button will start a new game with a new word.

 # Instructions #